-Mike is an avid runner, T-shirt wearer, Foo Fighters fan and semi-health food nut.
+Mike is an avid bike rider (in his basement), former runner (oh those knees…), gym-goer, T-shirt wearer, massive Foo Fighters fan (Boston Calling 2020!) and semi-health food nut.

 Nick McCoy is a Co-Founder and Managing Director with Whipstitch Capital.
 In 2001, he co-founded an investment bank and in 2009, Mike Burgmaier joined Nick at that banks, where together they completed nearly forty transactions for clients such as Blake’s All Natural, KeVita, Cherrybrook Kitchen, Spindrift and Otter Creek Brewing Company.
 In October 2015, they formed Whipstitch Capital.

 Nick holds FINRA Series 7, 24, 27, 63 and Series 79 licenses and is a Chartered Financial Analyst.
 He has an MBA from Wake Forest University and an undergraduate degree from the University of New Hampshire.
 He lives in the greater-Boston area with his very patient wife (who still finds him funny) and two great children.